ietf-wg-cellar/matroska-specification/codec/av1.md

 # Encryption

 The Encryption scheme is similar to the one used for WebM, using the `ContentEncryption` field and extra `ContentEncAESSettings` and `AESSettingsCipherMode`.

-There are 2 modes of Block encryption: Unencrypted and Subsample encryption.
+Only the Subsample encryption mode SHOULD be used when encryption is needed.

-In the Subsample encryption mode, the OBUs found in the `Block` SHOULD only encrypt the OBU payload.
+The OBUs found in the `Block` SHOULD only encrypt the OBU payload.
 The payload of `Sequence Header OBUs` and `Metadata OBUs` SHOULD NOT be encrypted.

-Tile Group OBUs, Frame OBUs and Tile List OBUs SHOULD be encrypted using Subsample Encryption.
+Tile Group OBUs, Frame OBUs and Tile List OBUs SHOULD be encrypted.

 # More TrackEntry mappings